Slothana (SLOTH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Slothana Historical Price

-According to the latest data gathered on Slothana live price page, the current price of Slothana is 0.00415793USD.
-The circulating supply of Slothana(SLOTH) is 1.85B SLOTH , giving it a market capitalization of $7.70M.
+According to the latest data gathered on Slothana live price page, the current price of Slothana is 0.00407208USD.
+The circulating supply of Slothana(SLOTH) is 1.85B SLOTH , giving it a market capitalization of $7.55M.

 The Slothana Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SLOTH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.